open-telemetry/opentelemetry-specification/specification/api-metrics.md

 understand their meaning.
 The standard implementation performs aggregation corresponding to the default interpretation for each kind of metric event.

+The API provides functions for entering raw measurements, through several [calling conventions](api-metrics-user.md#metric-calling-conventions) that offer different levels of performance.
+Regardless of calling convention, we define a _metric event_ as the logical thing that happens when a new measurement is entered.
+The word "enter" as used here refers to the logical creation of an event through one of the calling conventions.

+Monitoring and alerting systems commonly use the data provided through metric events, after applying various [aggregations](#aggregations) and converting into various [exposition formats](#exposition-formats).
+However, we find that there are many other uses for metric events, such as to record aggregated or raw measurements in tracing and logging systems.
+For this reason, [OpenTelemetry requires a separation of the API from the SDK](library-guidelines.md#requirements), so that different SDKs can be configured at runtime.

 ### Metric Instruments